marina523/course/practice/API Chatbot Data Project/README.md

 - description:
 the user enters a single word that can be created in a Scrabble game.
 For example, characters such as spaces, hyphens and numbers will yield an error message.
 The endpoint returns the points earned for playing that entered word in a game of Scrabble.
+In my code, I allocated points to each letter in the alphabet to do this.

 /list/{typer}
 - description:
 the user enters one of the following for the {typer} item: noun, verb, adjective, adverb.
 Hence, only letters should be entered.
-It returns a string telling the user to check out a specific website that can give them a list of words depending on what the user entered.
+It returns a string telling the user to check out a specific website that can give them a list of words (either adverbs, adjective, nouns or adverbs) depending on what the user entered.